FelixMo42/eventmonger/readme.md

 once(sampleEvent).then(data => console.log(data))

 // fire off the event!
-// note: event can only have one paramter fire(sampleEvent, "world")
+// note: events can only have one paramter fire(sampleEvent, "world")

-// you can use when to filter a callback on(samleEvent, when(name => name == "world", name => console.log("hello world"))
+// you can use 'when' to filter a callback! on(samleEvent, when(name => name == "world", name => console.log("hello world"))

+// you can use clear, to well, clear all the callbacks from an Event
+// note: returns the event
+clear(samleEvent)
 ```